Rhinos Without Borders

 Rhinos Without Borders is ready to translocate the first ten out of the planned hundred or more rhino from South Africa to Botswana.
 Thanks to generous donations from around the world, the project, spearheaded by luxury travel companies &Beyond and Great Plains Conservation, has identified and obtained the first ten rhino to be moved from high risk areas in South Africa to the comparative safety of Botswana, where rhino poaching is virtually unheard of.
 Working in a phased approach, Rhinos Without Borders will begin with the translocation of the first ten animals in early 2015.

 &Beyond & Great Plains Conservation have partnered up with Trevolta, a global crowd-funding site that helps raise funds for travellers, and now rhinos.
 Donations start from USD 1, making it easy and accessible for anyone to join the project of hope and make a difference.
 Visit www.trevolta.com/rhinos and choose from the various donation packages and associated rewards.

 At a Glance

 - ObjectivesIn addition to boosting anti-poaching efforts in both countries, the project ultimately aims to increase the geographical spread of the rhino population throughout Southern Africa, at the same time introducing new rhino genes into Botswana.
 Both of these actions are aimed at decreasing the threat of extinction posed by poaching.

-- FundingAiming to raise US $8 million in funding, the Rhinos Without Borders project will invest 30% of this amount in the continued conservation, protection and monitoring of the source population in South Africa.
-An additional 40% will go towards the actual capture, transport, holding bomas, quarantine and release of the animals, and the remaining 30% will be invested in anti-poaching and security infrastructure in Botswana.
+- FundingThe Rhinos Without Borders project will invest 25% of the funding towards continued conservation, protection and monitoring of the source population in South Africa.
+An additional 50% will go towards the actual capture, transport, holding bomas, quarantine and release of the animals, and the remaining 25% will be invested in anti-poaching and security infrastructure in Botswana.

 For more information download PDF: